openedx/edx-documentation/en_us/shared/students/sfd_discussions/add_post.rst

      .. tip::
-       If having trouble with uploading file, please make sure that the size of file is smaller than 1MB as there might be a maximum size limit.
+       If having trouble with uploading file, please make sure that the size of file is smaller than 1 MB as there might be a maximum size limit.